 The Russian missile system "Oreshnik" will be deployed on the territory of Belarus.
-This was announced by the head of the second CIS countries department of the Russian Foreign Ministry, Alexey Polishchuk.
+This was announced by the head of the Second Department of the CIS countries of the Russian Foreign Ministry, Alexey Polishchuk.

 The diplomat clarified that the deployment of "Oreshnik" in the neighboring republic will be organized according to the agreement between the presidents of Russia and Belarus, Vladimir Putin and Alexander Lukashenko.